-- "Company", "we", "us" and "our" are to the combined business of CBAK Energy Technology, Inc., a Nevada corporation, and its consolidated subsidiaries; - "BAK Asia" are to our Hong Kong subsidiary, China BAK Asia Holdings Limited; - "CBAK Trading" are to our PRC subsidiary, Dalian CBAK Trading Co., Ltd.; - "CBAK Power" are to our PRC subsidiary, Dalian CBAK Power Battery Co., Ltd.; - "CBAK Suzhou" are to our PRC subsidiary, CBAK New Energy (Suzhou) Co., Ltd.; - "CBAK Energy" are to our PRC subsidiary, Dalian CBAK Energy Technology Co., Ltd.; - "BAK Investments" are to our Hong Kong subsidiary, BAK Asia Investments Limited; - "CBAK Nanjing" are to our PRC subsidiary, CBAK New Energy (Nanjing) Co., Ltd; - "Nanjing CBAK" are to our PRC subsidiary, Nanjing CBAK New Energy Technology Co., Ltd.; - "Nanjing Daxin" are to our PRC subsidiary, Nanjing Daxin New Energy Automobile Industry Co., Ltd.;
+- "Company", "we", "us" and "our" are to the combined business of CBAK Energy Technology, Inc., a Nevada corporation, and its consolidated subsidiaries; - "BAK Asia" are to our Hong Kong subsidiary, China BAK Asia Holdings Limited; - "CBAK Trading" are to our PRC subsidiary, Dalian CBAK Trading Co., Ltd.; - "CBAK Power" are to our PRC subsidiary, Dalian CBAK Power Battery Co., Ltd; - "CBAK Suzhou" are to our PRC subsidiary, CBAK New Energy (Suzhou) Co., Ltd; - "CBAK Energy" are to our PRC subsidiary, Dalian CBAK Energy Technology Co., Ltd. - "BAK Investments" are to our Hong Kong subsidiary, BAK Asia Investments Limited; - "CBAK Nanjing" are to our PRC subsidiary, CBAK New Energy (Nanjing) Co., Ltd; - "Nanjing CBAK" are to our PRC subsidiary, Nanjing CBAK New Energy Technology Co., Ltd. - "Nanjing Daxin" are to our PRC subsidiary, Nanjing Daxin New Energy Automobile Industry Co., Ltd. - "Jiangsu Daxin" are to our PRC subsidiary, Daxin New Energy Automobile Technology (Jiangsu) Co., Ltd. - "Hitrans" are to our 74.15% owned PRC subsidiary, Zhejiang Hitrans Lithium Battery Technology (we, through CBAK Power, hold 74.15% of registered equity interests of Hitrans, representing 74.72% of paid-up capital);

-- "Hitrans" are to our 81.56% owned PRC subsidiary, Zhejiang Hitrans Lithium Battery Technology (we, through CBAK Power, hold 81.56% of registered equity interests of Hitrans, representing 75.57% of paid-up capital); - "Guangdong Hitrans" are to Hitrans's 80% owned PRC subsidiary, Guangdong Meidu Hitrans Resources Recycling Technology Co., Ltd.; - "Haisheng" are to Hitrans's wholly-owned PRC subsidiary, Shaoxing Haisheng International Trading Co., Ltd.; - "China" and "PRC" are to the People's Republic of China; - "RMB" are to Renminbi, the legal currency of China; - "U.S. dollar", "\$" and "US\$" are to the legal currency of the United States; - "SEC" are to the United States Securities and Exchange Commission; - "Securities Act" is to the Securities Act of 1933, as amended; and - "Exchange Act" are to the Securities Exchange Act of 1934, as amended.
+- "Guangdong Hitrans" are to Hitrans's 80% owned PRC subsidiary, Guangdong Meidu Hitrans Resources Recycling Technology Co., Ltd.; - "Haisheng" are to Hitrans's wholly-owned PRC subsidiary, Shaoxing Haisheng International Trading Co., Ltd.; - "China" and "PRC" are to the People's Republic of China; - "RMB" are to Renminbi, the legal currency of China; - "U.S. dollar", "\$" and "US\$" are to the legal currency of the United States; - "SEC" are to the United States Securities and Exchange Commission; - "Securities Act" are to the Securities Act of 1933, as amended; and - "Exchange Act" are to the Securities Exchange Act of 1934, as amended.